feverfew | Tanacetum parthenium

 Grown for both its handsome good looks as well as its medicinal properties, the daisy-like flowers of this bushy perennial herb will attract bees and other beneficial insects and will look wonderful when dried and added to potpourri.

-The aromatic foliage acts as a natural repellent to many troublesome pests including wasps, flies, ants and some beetles, while medicinally, feverfew has been used to treat migraines, reduce fevers and swelling as well as aid digestion.
+The aromatic foliage of Tanacetum parthenium acts as a natural repellent to many troublesome pests including wasps, flies, ants and some beetles, while medicinally, feverfew has been used to treat migraines, reduce fevers and swelling as well as aid digestion.

 Feverfew thrives in full sun and well-drained soil, though it will tolerate poor conditions once established.
 Water during dry spells in the first year, but after that it generally copes well without much attention.
 Deadhead regularly to prolong flowering and prevent excessive self-seeding, as it can spread freely if left unchecked.